 7. Chew gum to release anxiety and calm your nerves before the exam.
 It tells your brain that whatever you’re doing is no big deal if you can still “eat.”
 Is it a weird trick?
 Will it work?
 Maybe.
 I usually don’t do gum, but I think this helped me perform well at a job interview (got the job).

 8. Sleep well, and try to sleep in 90-minute intervals (REM cycles).
+Try to get at least 5 REM cycles.
 Add 15 minutes to your 90-minute cycles to account for falling-asleep time.

 For example, if you want to wake up at 7:30 AM, go to bed at 11:45 PM.
 You can use sleepyti.me (mobile app also available) to calculate when to go to bed.
 And bring earplugs to the hotel in case there are trucks next to the hotel banging on metal from 3 to 5 AM on Tuesday morning.
 Oddly specific?
 It happened to me.

 If worse comes to worst, remember your friends A&B: adrenaline and bullshit.

 Get a hotel or Airbnb room for yourself (or home, only if you live alone really close by).
 During lunch time, you can sink into an actual bed to close your eyes or eat food that you’ve stocked.

 Peace and solitude will help you relax and focus instead of being conscious of classmates or relatives or Uber drivers who will interrogate you (“How was it?!
 You’ll be fine!
 You got this!!!”).
 You can always chat online at your convenience (such as in the private MTYLT Facebook support community).

 Speaking of hotels, try asking for a half day extension on the last day so that you can rest during lunch time and check out in the evening in peace.
 The manager knew that a bunch of bar takers were staying, and I got one for half price.